William Ormsby-Gore, 4th Baron Harlech: Further work

 After retiring from politics he served on the board of Midland Bank, owner of a banking house founded by his family, and was chairman of the Bank of West Africa.
 He also held the honorary post of Lord Lieutenant of Merionethshire between 1938 and 1957.
 On 12 March 1948 he was appointed as Knight Companion of the Order of the Garter (KG).

 Described as having "a deep interest in the arts", Lord Harlech was trustee of the National Gallery (with brief interval) from 1927, and of the Tate Gallery from 1945 to 1953, chairman of the advisory committee to the Victoria and Albert Museum and of the Standing Commission on Museums and Galleries from 1948 to 1956.

-He was the President of the national Library of Wales, 1950-58.
+He was the President of the national Library of Wales, 1950–58.
 He was Pro-Chancellor of the University of Wales and Constable of Harlech and Caernarfon castles.

+In 1952 he donated five and a half acres of land on the Brogyntyn estate to the corporation of Oswestry, to become the present public Brogyntyn Park.

 Personal life

 Lord Harlech married Lady Beatrice Edith Mildred Gascoyne-Cecil (born 10 August 1891, died 1980), daughter of James Gascoyne-Cecil, 4th Marquess of Salisbury, in 1913.
 They had six children: